-On August 1, 2006, Enterprise (through an affiliate) became our joint venture partner by acquiring an interest in Jonah, the partnership through which we have owned our interest in the Jonah system.
-Through June 30, 2007, we have reimbursed Enterprise \$180.5 million for 50% of the Phase V cost incurred by it (including its cost of capital of \$1.3 million).
-At June 30, 2007, we had a payable to Enterprise for costs incurred of \$10.9 million (see Note 8).
-At June 30, 2007, we had a receivable from Jonah of \$1.5 million for operating expenses.
+On August 1, 2006, Enterprise Products Partners (through an affiliate) became our joint venture partner by acquiring an interest in Jonah, the partnership through which we have owned our interest in the Jonah system.
+Through September 30, 2007, we have reimbursed Enterprise Products Partners \$213.3 million for our share of the Phase V cost incurred by it (including its cost of capital incurred prior to the formation of the joint venture of \$1.3 million).
+At September 30, 2007, we had a payable to Enterprise Products Partners for costs incurred of \$13.0 million (see Note 8).
+At September 30, 2007, we had a receivable from Jonah of \$5.1 million for operating expenses.

-In conjunction with the formation of the joint venture, we have agreed to indemnify Enterprise from any and all losses, claims, demands, suits, liability, costs and expenses arising out of or related to breaches of our representations, warranties, or covenants related to the formation of the Jonah joint venture, Jonah's ownership or operation of the Jonah system prior to the effective date of the joint venture, and any environmental activity, or violation of or liability under environmental laws arising from or related to the condition of the Jonah system prior to the effective date of the joint venture.
-In general, a claim for indemnification cannot be filed until the losses suffered by Enterprise exceed \$1.0 million, and the maximum potential amount of future payments under the indemnity is limited to \$100.0 million.
+In conjunction with the formation of the joint venture, we have agreed to indemnify Enterprise Products Partners from any and all losses, claims, demands, suits, liability, costs and expenses arising out of or related to breaches of our representations, warranties, or covenants related to the formation of the Jonah joint venture, Jonah's ownership or operation of the Jonah system prior to the effective date of the joint venture, and any environmental activity, or violation of or liability under environmental laws arising from or related to the condition of the Jonah system prior to the effective date of the joint venture.
+In general, a claim for indemnification cannot be filed until the losses suffered by Enterprise Products Partners exceed \$1.0 million, and the maximum potential amount of future payments under the indemnity is limited to \$100.0 million.
 However, if certain representations or warranties are breached, the maximum potential amount of future payments under the indemnity is capped at \$207.6 million.
-All indemnity payments are net of insurance recoveries that Enterprise may receive from third-party insurers.
+All indemnity payments are net of insurance recoveries that Enterprise Products Partners may receive from third-party insurers.
 We carry insurance coverage that may offset any payments required under the indemnity.
 We do not expect that these indemnities will have a material adverse effect on our financial position, results of operations or cash flows.